Azure/doAzureParallel/README.md

  - [rPackages](./docs/20-package-management.md)

 ### Low Priority VMs
+Low-priority VMs is a way to obtain and consume Azure compute at a much lower price using Azure Batch.
+Since doAzureParallel is built ontop of Azure Batch, this package is able to allocate compute resources from Azure's surplus capacity at an **80% discount**.

+Low-priority VMs come with the understanding that when you request it, there is the possibility that we'll need to take some or all of it back.
+Hence the name *low-priority* - VMs may not be allocated or may be preempted due to higher priority allocations, which equate to full-priced VMs that have an SLA.

+And as the name suggests, this significant cost reduction is ideal for *low priority* workloads without a strict performance requirement.
+However, Azure Batch has first-class support for low-priority VMs.
+It allows you to use them in conjunction with normal on-demand VMs (*dedicated VMs*) and enables job cost to be balanced with job execution flexibility:

+ * Batch pools can contain both on-demand nodes and low-priority nodes.
+The two types can be independently scaled, either explicitly with the resize operation or automatically using auto-scale.
+Different configurations can be used, such as maximizing cost savings by always using low-priority nodes or spinning up on-demand nodes at full price, to maintain capacity by replacing any preempted low-priority nodes.
+ * If any low-priority nodes are preempted, then Batch will automatically attempt to replace the lost capacity, continually seeking to maintain the target amount of low-priority capacity in the pool.
+ * If tasks are interrupted when the node on which it is running is preempted, then the tasks are automatically re-queued to be re-run.

+For more information about low-priority VMs, please visit the [documentation]("https://docs.microsoft.com/en-us/azure/batch/batch-low-pri-vms").

+You can also check out information on low-priority pricing [here]("https://azure.microsoft.com/en-us/pricing/details/batch/").

 ### Distributing Data
 When developing at scale, you may also want to chunk up your data and distribute the data across your nodes.
 Learn more about that [here](./docs/21-distributing-data.md#chunking-data)